KU-Solar-Car/TelemetryServer/README.md

 4. Post To Server (endpoint is `/car`)

 Make sure your POST Request body is in the following format with `timeInSecondsSinceMidnight` being the key to the values of each sensor at said time in seconds.
-POST request can take multiple times in seconds at a time
+POST request can take multiple times in seconds at a time.
+Make sure values are in the following order as well to ensure correct order of values.

 `{
     "timeInSecondsSinceMidnight": {